laboon/CS1699/course-info.md

 * Mid-term Exam - 15%
 * Final Exam - 15%
 * Group Projects:
-  * Deliverable 1 - 15%
+  * Deliverable 1 - 10%
   * Deliverable 2 - 15%
   * Deliverable 3 - 15%
+  * Deliverable 4 - 10%
-  * Final Deliverable - 25%
+  * Final Deliverable - 15%
+* Class Participation - 5%

+Although you are not required to come to class (as you can see, it's technically possible to get an A without ever showing up except for turning in papers and tests), it is strongly recommended that you do.
+I also expect students to take an active part in discussions.

 The following grading scale will be used.
-Class participation may be used to decide grades on the borderline.

 Score  | Grade
 -----: | ------------------------------